luiswirth/bsc-thesis/src/matter/laplacian.typ

 }
 ```

-To solve the actual source problem, we now just need to assemble
+To solve the actual source problem, we now just need to assemble the system
-the system matrix and RHS vector.
+matrix and call the PETSc solver.
 ```rust
 pub fn solve_hodge_laplace_source(
   topology: &Complex,